hypermine-bc/labs/content/posts/intro-to-biometric.md

 ---

 In this blog our purpose is to take an in-depth look on how biometrics works.
 There are multiple types of Biometrics like, Facial characteristics, Fingerprints, Iris pattern etc. and they are fairly complex to undestand.
 So we will just focus on *Fingerprints*, to make biometric identification process simple and easy to underastand.
 We will start with definition of Biometric and its types.
 Then will talk about how fingerprint works, where we will talk about different stages of fingerprint verfication process.
+In the final stage of verification process, which is Matching we will only talk about Minutaie based matching using BOZORTH3 algorithm.

 Finally, we will conclude the dicussion with how we can make use to this technology in our day to day life to identitify ourself to any service provider without the need of username and password.

 ## What is Biometrics